-- 12.1.5 If the compound cannot be verified by all of the spectral identification criteria in Sections 12.1.1 12.1.4, but in the technical judgment of the mass spectral interpretation specialist the identification is correct, then the laboratory should report the identification and proceed with quantitation. - 12.2 Data Analysis and Calculations of Target Compounds - 12.2.1 The target compound is quantitated by the internal standard method, using the EICP area of primary quantification ions listed in Table 5, Section 17. - 12.2.2 It is expected that situations will arise when the automated quantitation procedures in the GC/MS software provide inappropriate quantitations.
-This normally occurs when there is compound coelution, baseline noise, or matrix interferences.
+- 12.1.5 If a compound cannot be verified by all of the spectral identification criteria in Sections 12.1.1 12.1.4 but in the technical judgment of the mass spectral interpretation specialist the identification is correct, the laboratory should report the identification and proceed with quantitation. - 12.2 Data Analysis and Calculations of Target Compounds - 12.2.1 Target compounds identified are quantitated by the internal standard method.
+The internal standard used shall be the one assigned to that analyte for quantitation (Table 4, Section 17). - 12.2.2 Situations are expected to arise when the automated quantitation procedures in the GC/MS software provide inappropriate quantitations.
+These situations normally occur when there is compound coelution, baseline noise, or matrix interferences.
 In these circumstances, the laboratory must perform a manual quantitation.
 Manual integrations are performed by integrating the area of the quantitation ion of the compound.
-This integration should include the area attributable to the specific target compound.
-The area integrated must not include baseline background noise.
-The area integrated should not extend past the point where the sides of the peak intersect with the baseline noise.
-Manual integration is not to be used solely to meet QC criteria, nor is it to be used as a substitute for corrective action on the chromatographic system.

-- 12.2.3 In some instances, the data system report may have been edited or manual integration or quantitation may have been performed.
+This integration should include only the area attributable to the specific target compound.
+The area integrated should not include baseline background noise.
+The area integrated must not extend past the point where the sides of the peak intersect with the baseline noise.
+Manual integration is not to be used solely to meet QC criteria, nor is it to be used as a substitute for corrective action on the chromatographic system. - 12.2.3 In some instances, the data system report may have been edited or manual integration or quantitation may have been performed.
 In all such instances, the GC/MS operator should identify such edits or manual procedures by initialing and dating the changes made to the report, and include the integration scan range.
-The GC/MS operator should also mark each integrated area on the quantitation report. - 12.2.4 The requirements listed in Sections 12.2.1 12.2.3 apply to all standards, samples, and blanks. - 12.2.5 The RRF from the initial calibration is used to calculate the concentration in the sample.
+The GC/MS operator should also mark each integrated area on the quantitation report.

+- 12.2.4 The requirements listed in Sections 12.2.1 12.2.3 apply to all standards, samples, and blanks. - 12.2.5 The $\overline{RRF}$ from the initial calibration is used to calculate the concentration in the sample.
 Secondary ion quantitation is allowed only when there are sample interferences with the primary ion.
 If linear regression is used, a regression curve should be used to calculate the concentration in samples.
-Refer to Section 12.2.7 for calculating sample concentration using linear regression. - 12.2.6 Calculate the concentration in the sample using the \overline{RRF} and Eq.
+Refer to Section 12.2.7 for calculating sample concentration using linear regression. - 12.2.6 Calculate the concentration in the sample using the $\overline{\text{RRF}}$ and Eqs.
 6-8.